Xeros washing machine

-The Xeros Washing Machine is a new kind of clothes washing technology that cleans laundry using primary nylon polymer beads and very little water.
+The Xeros Washing Machine is a clothes washing technology that cleans laundry using primary nylon polymer beads and very little water.
 The machine releases nylon polymer beads into a main compartment where laundry is washed.
 These beads are small and super absorbent which allows them to go through clothing to absorb dirt and stains.
 This technology is invented by University of Leeds professor Stephen Burkinshaw, who currently has partnership with Xeros Ltd. in perfecting this technology.

 Technology

 The Washing Machine cleans using nylon polymer beads and one-tenth of the water used by traditional washing machine.
 Instead of cleaning clothes with water, the machine uses reusable nylon for its cleaning process.
 Nylon polymer beads are more absorbent than water, which allows them to absorb stains right into their core.

 The Washing Machine creates a humid condition in the clothes compartment.
 This process causes the polymer chains in the nylon to separate slightly, making the beads absorbent.
 The beads then absorb and lock the stains in their core.